What You Need to Know About Credit Repair

-Many people think that only credit repair companies can help repair credit, but the truth is that a credit repair company can do nothing for you that you can't do for yourself.
+Many people think they have to hire a professional credit repair company to help repair their credit.
+While a reputable credit repair company may be an option for some people, there's nothing a credit repair company can do for you that you can't do for yourself.
 There's plenty of information available in books and on the internet that you can use to educate yourself on how credit works and what you can do to repair your own credit.

 Removing negative information, for example, can be done with techniques like credit report disputes, debt validation, pay for delete, and goodwill letters.
 Many of these are the same strategies credit repair companies use to get negative information removed from your credit report.
 Doing it yourself not only saves you money but also gives you power and control over your own credit history.
-There may be other times in your future that you need to improve your credit and once you can do it on your own, you never have to get help from a company.
+Once you know the credit repair tactics, you can use them anytime in the future if it becomes necessary.

 2. Credit repair is about your credit report, not your credit score.

-When you're repairing your credit, you're actually working to improve the information on your credit report.
+When you're repairing your credit, you may watch for your credit score to go up.
+But credit repair is about improving the information on your credit report.
 This is what ultimately influences whether you have good credit or bad credit and is the basis of your credit score.

-Checking your credit report is the first thing you should do when you're ready to start working on your credit.
+Checking your credit report is the first thing you should do when you're ready to start working on your credit so you can see the information that's hurting your credit.
 You can get a free copy of your credit report once a year from each of the major credit bureaus — Equifax, Experian, and TransUnion — by visiting www.annualcreditreport.com.